Tracking Social Media With Google Spreadsheets - Part 1

 In cells B8 through B11, you’ll see a formula like this:

 This simply takes the URL in B3 (the page that you’re sharing) and concatenates that with the values for source, medium and campaign.
 One thing to note is that instead of a “&” I’ve used “%26” – which is the URL encoding for the ampersand character.
 This is necessary for the Bit.ly API.

 In cells B13 through B16, we take the campaign tagged URLs from the previous step and run them through the Bit.ly API.
 The following formula accomplishes that:

 =concatenate(importdata(concatenate ("https://api-ssl.bitly.com/v3/shorten?login="&'Technical Details'!$A$4&"&apiKey="&'Technical Details'!$A$7&"&longUrl="&B8&"&format=xml")))

 The important thing to notice in the above formula is the use of the importdata function.
 It lets us pull in the results of the Bit.ly shortening operation.
 For more details, check out the Google spreadsheet function list.

 Finally, back on the main tab (ShareMe!), the Bit.ly shortened links are pulled in from the ‘Behind the Scenes’ tab using the following formula:

 So if you want to add more social networks (or change the ones listed), you’ll need to go into the ‘Behind the Scenes’ tab and make your modifications there.

-Next time, I’ll show you how to use scripts within Google Spreadsheets to detect when you’ve published a new post, and automatically send an email with the shortened links.
+In Part Two, I’ll show you how to use scripts within Google Spreadsheets to detect when you’ve published a new post, and automatically send an email with the shortened links.